-1.5.2.1.
+- 1.5.2.1.
 Course registration is not automatic.
-Learners register for courses in the ASU Student Portal.

-Learners should progress through their courses in a timely fashion to stay within program timelines.
+Learners register for courses in the ASU Student Portal. - Learners should progress through their courses in a timely fashion to stay within program timelines. - 1.5.2.2.

-1.5.2.2.
 For Capstone courses, learners wishing to withdraw from a course must do so before the course start date.
+Dropping after the listed start date or remaining in the course without participating will result in a failing grade for the course.
+See paragraph 1.6.2.3 below.

-Dropping after the To register for individual courses, log into the registration portal (https://au.asu.edu/portal).
-Click on "register" for the desired course and then "resume" to enter the course within Canvas.
+To register for individual courses, log into the registration portal (https://au.asu.edu/portal).
+Click on "register" for the desired course and then "resume" to enter the course within Canyas.